-In 2019, sensitivity data have been generated for samples originating from Belgium, China, Colombia, Croatia, Denmark, Finland, Germany, Greece, Hungary, India, Indonesia, Ireland, Italy, Latvia, Mexico, Netherlands, Poland, Portugal, Slovakia, Spain, Sweden, Switzerland and the UK.
+In 2020, sensitivity data have been generated for samples originating from Belgium, Czech Republic, Croatia, Denmark, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Netherlands, Poland, Portugal, Slovakia, Spain, Sweden and the UK.

-Most 2019 samples in monitored areas were sensitive.
+All 2020 samples in monitored areas were sensitive.

-Single isolates with reduced sensitivity were detected in four commercial areas of Indonesia and in the Antioquia region of Colombia.

-In most of the isolates from Indonesia, a mutation has been detected at position 770.
+In 2019, single isolates with reduced sensitivity were detected in four commercial areas of Indonesia and in the Antioquia region of Colombia.
+In most of the isolates from Indonesia, a mutation has been detected at position 770 (based on P. capsici homology numbering).